Are you worried about your anxious child?

 We know it is upsetting and frustrating to see any child like Kira, Jayden or Jack struggle in social situations and experience worry and stress over change or making mistakes.
 Conflict can arise amongst family members because these children might be expected to use skills they have not acquired yet, and parents can experience stress seeing their child struggling with anxiety.

-We help anxious kids build resilience and confidence in a fun group environment
+We help children build resilience and confidence in a fun group environment

 Your child can learn better ways to cope with life’s challenges by enhancing their executive skills.
 These are the cognitive skills required to negotiate the typical demands of childhood at home, at school and with friends.